sterpe/react-webstorage/README.md

 react-webstorage
 ===

-Use any implementation of W3C WebStorage API directly as a React/Flux style Store.
+Use any implementation of W3C WebStorage API directly as a React/Flux-style store.

 ````javascript
 var WebStorage = require('react-webstorage')